10.3.3c update is now available!

-Synergy/DE 10.3.3 delivers many features and improvements throughout the Synergy toolset for developers creating Synergy .NET and traditional Synergy applications.
-Read about version 10.3.3 highlights below.
+Synergy/DE 10.3.3c delivers many valuable features and improvements throughout the Synergy toolset for developers creating Synergy .NET and traditional Synergy applications.
+Learn about version 10.3.3c and other 10.3.3 highlights below.
+Look for the “(10.3.3c)” label to find out what’s new.

 Traditional Synergy projects in Visual Studio